mayasaffron/Kaur-Health/README.md

 # UX
 ## Project Goals
 ### Target Audience
-- People who are interested in gaining support with; intuitive eating; menstrual health; natural family planning and natural skin care.
+- People who are interested in gaining support with; intuitive eating; menstrual health; natural family planning and natural skincare.
 - People who want to learn more about any of these topics.
 - People who want to read interesting blog articles about intuitive eating; menstrual health; natural family planning.
 - People who seek Juspreets services for a loved one struggling with any of the issues.